Early beginnings: 10th - early 18th century

 In the 18th and early 19th centuries St Petersburg underwent huge change, emerging as a cultural front-runner in the Western world aside that of Paris and London.
 The city enjoyed a great deal of prosperity under the reign of Catherine the Great, who brought the enlightenment to the city and founded 25 educational institutions, including Russia’s first state school for girls.

 Soviet era and the World Wars: 20th century

-In the Soviet era the city was renamed Leningrad and the surrounding oblast (federal subdivision) kept the Soviet name.
-During the Second World War Leningrad was one of the key points at the Eastern front and the Siege of Leningrad is the most tragic event in the history of the city, with hundreds of thousand citizens having died when the Nazis cut off all supplies.
+In the Soviet era, St Petersburg was renamed Leningrad and the surrounding oblast (federal subdivision) kept the Soviet name.
+During the Second World War Leningrad was one of the key points at the Eastern front, and the Siege of Leningrad is considered to be the most tragic event in the history of the city, with hundreds of thousands of citizens having died when the Nazis cut off all supplies.